Table of Contents Hide

 Is Mobile Phone Insurance Worth Having?

 That’s a very personal question.
 We suggest searching within before searching Google.
-Phone insurance is often recommended for people who have the tendency to drop their phones, leave them behind, or be in situations where it can be stolen (may carrier cell phone insurance plans have theft protection).
+Phone insurance is often recommended for people who tend to drop their phones, leave them behind, or be in situations where it can be stolen (may carrier cell phone insurance plans have theft protection).

 What Cell Phone Has the Biggest Screen?